 See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

-Chase has announced the 5% cash back categories on the Chase Freedom Flex℠ and the retired Freedom card for the first quarter of 2021.
+Chase has launched the 5% cash back categories on the Chase Freedom Flex℠ and the retired Freedom card for the third quarter of 2021.

-From Jan.
-1 through March.
-31, 2021, Freedom and Freedom Flex cardholders can earn 5% cash back on select streaming services, internet, cable and phone services and wholesale club purchases (up to $1,500 in combined purchases) after activation.
+From July 1 through Sept.
+30, Freedom and Freedom Flex cardholders can get 5% cash back at grocery stores, excluding Target and Walmart, and on select streaming services (up to $1,500 in combined purchases) after activation.

-Besides that, the new Flex card offers 5% cash back on travel booked through the Chase Ultimate Rewards portal, 3% on dining and drugstore purchases and 1% on everything else.
+Besides that, the Flex card offers 5% cash back on travel booked through the Chase Ultimate Rewards portal and 3% on dining and drugstore purchases.
 All other purchases earn 1% cash back.

 - The 5% cash back bonus is capped at $1,500 in combined purchases per quarter.